-Other time-series descriptive data drawn from the UCB personnel records suggest that market forces are altering the composition of salaries on our campus, given long-term stagnation in UC's salary scales.
+Other time-series descriptive data drawn from the UCB personnel records suggest that market forces are altering the composition of salaries on our campus, given long-term stagnation in UC's salary scales (although very recent adjustments to those scales have been more significant).
 Figure 8 (below) looks back over the years since 1979, showing mean base salaries and decoupled increments for academic-year salaries for assistant professors who are at Step III on the regular professorial scale.
-14 In aggregate, decoupled salary increments have functioned to back-fill salaries that would otherwise have declined over time in real terms due to inflation.
+15 In aggregate, decoupled salary increments have functioned to back-fill salaries that would otherwise have declined over time in real terms due to inflation.

-&lt;sup>14 These data use a Consumer Price Index deflator in order to provide constant dollar amounts in 2017 dollars.
+15 These data use a Consumer Price Index deflator in order to provide constant dollar amounts in 2018 dollars.